Ron Rivera harps on positives but can’t ignore Washington’s persistent mistakes

 “I think last year we had to kind of discover that we could do that,” Rivera said in a conference call with reporters Friday.
 “I think these guys already know they can.
 Last week [against the Los Angeles Chargers] was a good indicator.
 This past game was an even better indicator that, if we stick to it and be resilient, we give ourselves a chance to win.

-“I love the way that they play hard, they play with passion.
+“I love the way that they play hard.
+They play with passion.
 That’s what those guys did last year down the stretch, and it’s carrying over.”

-But the 30-29 victory that bumped Washington to .500 before hitting the road was fraught with mistakes — the kind that could have led to a different result and that, if repeated, easily can derail their season.
+But the 30-29 victory that bumped Washington to .500 before it hits the road was fraught with mistakes — the kind that could have led to a different result and that, if repeated, easily can derail its season.

 There were penalties: nine for 80 yards, including many on third-and-longs.